GENESIS: A Generative Model of Episodic-Semantic Interaction: Discussion

 Fourth, limited capacity—a ubiquitous property of biological generative systems—is a central feature of both the Cortical-VAE and the Hippocampal-VAE.
 In this respect, our model relates to theoretical work linking limited-capacity perception and memory to rate–distortion theory \citep{shannon1959coding} and adaptive information compression \citep{nagy2025adaptive,nagy2020optimal,spens2025hippocampo,d2025geometry,hemmer2009bayesian}.
 Crucially, GENESIS distinguishes between at least two types of information compression in memory.
 Capacity constraints in the Cortical-VAE compress item embeddings, yielding episodic memories with fewer details—resembling prototypes when decoded—and, as a side effect, making them less memorable.
 By contrast, capacity limits in the Hippocampal-VAE compress keys, producing episodic memories that are harder to retrieve but not necessarily less detailed (unless the values are themselves compressed or lose details with time).
 This dissociation has important implications for interpreting empirical findings and generates novel predictions (see below).

 Fifth, the model offers a novel computational mechanism for constructive episodic simulation \citep{schacter2007cognitive} not considered in previous models.
 This provides a novel perspective on how hippocampal replay may enable the generation of novel, unseen combinations of previous experiences.
+Taken together, these novel elements enable GENESIS to account for a broad range of empirical phenomena concerning semantic and episodic systems and their interactions, as illustrated in our simulations.
+Nonetheless, a systematic comparison between the assumptions and explanatory scope of GENESIS and other influential frameworks, including complementary learning systems, remains an important goal for future work.